Skip to main content

 Notice how the person you’re imitating likes to pause—if at all.
 Pausing, especially midsentence, shows power because powerful people don’t have to rush through their words.

 Watch how Jim Carrey impersonates Elvis in this classic scene.
-Notice how he exaggerates Elvis’s cadence, with long pauses interrupted by brief, rapid moments of speech (timestamp 1:15):
+Notice how he exaggerates Elvis’s cadence, with long pauses interrupted by brief, rapid moments of speech (timestamp 1der):

 Use silent pauses between words to control the flow of speech.

-Time to focus on the actual words your character might use.
+Time to focus on the actual words your character might use—and specifically, how they shape those words.

 Is their voice clear and crisp, or scratchy and mumbly?